cavani12345/Awesomity-backend-challenge/README.md

 ### Authentication api
 You are highly recommended to create account first, by requesting POST /api/register , then continue with login.
-After you are authenticated you are now allowed to Request for articles api.
+After authentication is done ,you are now allowed to Request for articles api.

-The following are authenticated endpoints
+The following are authentication endpoints

 - POST /api/register
 - POST /api/login